sidekiq/sidekiq/Pro-2.0-Upgrade.md

 how features are activated.
 Read carefully to ensure your upgrade goes smoothly.

+**Note that you CANNOT go back to Pro 1.x once you've created batches with 2.x.
+The new batches will not process correctly with 1.x.**

 ## Nested Batches

 Batches can now be nested within the `jobs` method.